flucoma/flucoma.org/pages/plenaries.md

 ##### 18-20 July 2020, online

 > Attendees:
-Alex Harker, Alice Eldridge, Andie Brown, Daniele Ghisi, Francesco Cameli, Frédéric Dufeu, Gerard Roma, Hans Tutschku, Hunter Brown, Jacob Hart, James Bradbury, Lauren Hayes, Laurens Van Der Wee, Leafcutter, Michael Zbyszynski, Nicolas d'Alessandro, Olivier Pasquet, Owen Green, Pierre Alexandre Tremblay, Richard Devine, Rodrigo Constanzo, Sam Pluta, Samuel Gillies, Theodore Moore.
+Alex Harker, Alice Eldridge, Andie Brown, Daniele Ghisi, Francesco Cameli, Frédéric Dufeu, Gerard Roma, Hans Tutschku, Hunter Brown, Jacob Hart, James Bradbury, Lauren Hayes, Laurens Van Der Wee, Leafcutter John, Michael Zbyszynski, Nicolas d'Alessandro, Olivier Pasquet, Owen Green, Pierre Alexandre Tremblay, Richard Devine, Rodrigo Constanzo, Sam Pluta, Samuel Gillies, Theodore Moore.

 This plenary was devised again as a coding spree, getting to grips with the affordances of the second toolkit, ahead of the second concert planned for February 2021.
-Due to covid travel restrictions, it was held online with a blend of group presentations and discussions, break-out 'rooms' as parallel chats and coding exchange, and deferred activities to alleviate the telematic fatigue.
+Due to covid travel restrictions, it was held online with a blend of group presentations and discussions, 'break-out rooms' as parallel chats and coding exchange, and deferred activities to alleviate the telematic fatigue.

 ## Plenary 5a:
 ##### 27 February 2021, online